mikkohei13/Lastuja/gps-havistin/readme.md

     - Test
         - Several recipients -> Parses the file ok
         - No attachment -> Skips the email
-        - Attachment is not .gpx -> Skips the email, b
+        - Attachment is not .gpx -> Skips the attachment
-        - Liitteenä useita gpx-tiedostoja
-        - Liitteenä useita tiedostoja, joista yksi gpx
+        - Multiple gpx-attachments in one message -> Ever only parses one of them
+        - Multiple attachments in one message, one of which is gpx -> One gpx is parsed (randomly?)
+        - Malformed gpx attached -> Doesn't parse the file, but DOESN'T MOVE TO NEXT FILE EITHER = Malformed gpx file will stop all new files being processed = bug
-        - Liitteenä malformed gpx
+        - kml instead of gpx
 - Send
     - Reload db.json at every page load
     - Understand parsing json from api: body-parser module?